League-of-Foundry-Developers/fvtt-module-popout/README.md

 # [PopOut!](https://foundryvtt.com/packages/popout)

+> [!IMPORTANT]
+> Foundry v14 now provides native support for window popouts.
+Planned maintenance of this module will continue for existing foundry versions, but there are currently no plans to update it to support v14.

 This module adds a PopOut! button to most actor sheets, journal entries, and applications.

 The PopOut! button allows you to open a sheet/application/document into its own window, for easier viewing or for use with multiple monitors.